The Eternal Tomorrow

 Your infinite soul for our Eternal Tomorrow.

 The water is unleashed from the sky.
 And the phone number begins to fade away.
-A cloudiness enshrouds my body and I no longer desire to move.
+Cloudiness enshrouds my body and I no longer desire to move.

 I just let the rain wash over me.